accessibility-exchange/co-design/README.md

 Once you have Docker installed, run the following commands to build a Docker image and start a container:

-* Build the image: `docker build -t trivet .`
+* Build the image: `docker build -t co-design .`
-* Run the container: `docker run --name trivet -p 8000:80 trivet`
+* Run the container: `docker run --name co-design -p 8000:80 co-design`

 The website will be available at [http://localhost:8000](http://localhost:8000)